The 25 best DS games of all time

 (Image credit: Future)

 Many of the best games on DS were built around that distinctive stylus.
-It was (and still is) one of the most innovative methods of play on any console ever, making the humble DS both more accessible and more approachable while working across both screens.
+It was (and still is) one of the most innovative methods of play on any console, making the humble DS more accessible while working across both screens.
 Nintendo wanted the system to be appealing to players outside of traditional circles, and as a result, the library spans over 2000 games.
-As you can imagine, slimming down that number to a mere 25 has been hard work, but we've done it: here are the best DS games of all-time, from Zelda to Phoenix Wright.
+As you can imagine, slimming down that number to a mere 25 has been hard work, but we've done it: here are the best DS games of all time, from Zelda to Phoenix Wright.

 For more definitive rankings of Nintendo games throughout the years: